 Criteria for the Awards of Excellence

-UEDA members evaluate the Awards for Excellence according to the following criteria:
+Awards of Excellence Committee members and attendees of the Annual Summit evaluate the Awards of Excellence according to the following criteria:

 Replicability and Scalability

 Sustainability means that the initiative creates value in which others will invest resources.
 UEDA members are looking for promising, leading edge practices that can be financially supported and will have a lasting impact on university economic development.
-The key questions: Does the initiative have a business model that can sustain the initiative beyond its initial funding?
-How has the initiative’s efforts attracted support and interest from clients, participants, and others?
-For research projects that, for example, lead to a new analytic tool for use by practitioners, the key questions are: How will the research tool be maintained and updated and will it have a lasting impact on the field?
-A plan for keeping data and results up-to-date would be a measure of sustainability.
+The key question: Does the initiative have a business model that can sustain the initiative beyond its initial funding?

 Originality means introducing novel ideas, strategies and collaborations to the field of university economic development.
 The key questions: Does the initiative introduce an innovative way of thinking and doing?
 How has the initiative differentiated itself from similar programs?
 How has the initiative’s unique approach, strategy and ideas impacted its success?